hylang/hy/docs/syntax.rst

 ----------------

 Syntactic sugar is available to construct two-item :ref:`expressions
-<expressions>` with certain macros.
+<expressions>` with certain heads.
 When the sugary characters are encountered
-by the reader, a new expression is created with the corresponding macro as the first element and the next parsed form as the second.
+by the reader, a new expression is created with the corresponding macro name as the first element and the next parsed form as the second.
 No parentheses are required.
 Thus, since ``'`` is short for ``quote``, ``'FORM`` is read as ``(quote FORM)``.
 Whitespace is allowed, as in ``' FORM``.
 This is all resolved at the reader level, so the model that gets produced is the same whether you